 Collection of Vegetable Samples

 A total of one hundred and ten (111) vegetable samples were collected from open markets in Port Harcourt and examined for bacterial contamination.
-Vegetables collected were Carrot (37), Cabbage (37) and Lettuce (37). and were transported to the Medical Microbiology laboratory, Faculty of Medical Laboratory Science for the analysis, Rivers State University.
+Vegetables collected were Carrot (n=37), Cabbage (n=37), and Lettuce (n=37). and were transported to the Medical Microbiology laboratory, Faculty of Medical Laboratory Science for the analysis, Rivers State University.

 Sample Preparation

-The Cabbage, Carrot and Lettuce vegetable samples were washed, weighed, blended and placed in a beaker.
+The Cabbage, Carrot, and Lettuce vegetable samples were washed, weighed, blended, and placed in a beaker.
 The samples were labeled accordingly in a beaker and kept for microbiological analysis.
 Ninety (90) ml of distilled water was added to 10 test tubes and covered with cotton wool.

 Preparation of Serial Dilution

-Sterile test tube was labeled 10-2 to 10-10 , 10ml glass pipette was used to pipette 9ml of distilled water to all the test tubes, 1ml from the Cabbage sample was dispensed into the 90 ml distilled water (10-1 dilution).
+Sterile test tubes were labeled from 10-2 to 10-10 , 10ml glass pipette was used to pipette 9ml of sterile distilled water to all the test tubes.
+1ml from the Cabbage sample was dispensed into the 90 ml distilled water (10-1 dilution).
 Sterile pipette was used to pipette 1ml from 10-1 into test tube 10-2.
 This was done up to tube 10-10 with the aid of different sterile pipettes.
-The same process was repeated for the Carrot and Lettuce samples respectively.
+The same process was repeated for the Carrot and Lettuce samples, respectively.

 Inoculation of Nutrient Agar for Total Heterotrophic Bacteria Count (THBC)

-With a sterile pasture pipette, 0.1ml of serially diluted cabbage sample was transferred from the test tube labeled 10-2 into nutrient agar medium labeled 10-2 and sterile pipette was use to pipette 0.1ml from test tube 10-3 into nutrient agar medium labeled 10-3 and sterile pipette was use to pipette 0.1ml from test tube 10-4 into nutrient agar medium 10-4.
-The same was carried out on the 10-5.
-Glass spreader was use to spread through the surface of the plate to enhance even distribution of the samples on the media.
+a sterile pasture pipette was used to transfer 0.1ml of serially diluted cabbage sample onto nutrient agar medium plates corresponding to their dilution levels (10-1, 10-2, 10-3, 10-4, and 10-5, respectively) .
+For each dilution, the sample was spread evenly across the agar surface using a sterile glass spreader to ensure even distribution of microorganisms. .
 The surface of the agar dried on the sterilized work bench in order to avoid flushing of the organism by water.
-The same process was repeated for the Carrot and Lettuce samples respectively (Zarkasi et al., 2016).
+The same process was repeated for the Carrot and Lettuce samples, ensuring uniform handling for all vegetable samples(Zarkasi et al., 2016).

 Inoculation of MacConkey Agar

-With a sterile pasture pipette, 0.1ml of serially diluted cabbage sample was transferred from the test tube labeled 10-2 into MacConkey agar medium labeled 10-2 and sterile pipette was use to pipette 0.1ml from test tube 10-3 into MacConkey agar medium labeled 10-3 and sterile pipette was use to pipette 0.1ml from test tube 10-4 into MacConkey agar medium 10-4.
-The same was carried out on the 10-5.
-Glass spreader was use to spread through the surface of the plate to enhance even distribution of the samples on the media.
-The surface of the agar dried on the sterilized work bench in order to avoid flushing of the organism by water.
-The same process was repeated for the Carrot and Lettuce samples respectively (Zarkasi et al., 2016).
+a sterile pasture pipette was used to transfer 0.1ml of serially diluted cabbage sample was onto MacConkey agar medium labeled 10-2 and sterile pipette was use to pipette 0.1ml from test tube 10-3 into MacConkey agar plates corresponding to their dilution levels (10-1, 10-2, 10-3, 10-4, and 10-5, respectively) .
+A Glass spreader was used to spread the surface of the plate to enhance even distribution of the samples on the media.
+The surface of the MacConkey agar dried on the sterilized work-bench in order to avoid flushing of the organism by water.
+The same process was repeated for the Carrot and Lettuce samples, ensuring uniform handling for all vegetable samples(Zarkasi et al., 2016).

 Incubation of the Nutrient Agar and MacConkey Media

-After the inoculation of Nutrient Agar and MacConkey Media, they were incubated at 37oC temperature for 24 hours, after 24 hours observation were made, colonies were recorded.
+After the inoculation onto Nutrient agar and MacConkey agar, the vegetable samples were incubated at 37oC for 24 hours.
+After overnight of incubation, observations were made and bacterial colonies were recorded.

 Identification of Isolates